Running Schema Registry in Production¶

 The following configurations should be changed for production environments.
 These options depend on your cluster layout.

 For multi-cluster deployments, configure Schema Registry to use Kafka-based primary election as described below.
+(See Schema Registry Configuration Options for full descriptions of these properties.)

 Kafka based primary election¶